olgaviedma/Pulse-density-effects-on-LadderFuelsR-metrics/README.md

-# Impact of LiDAR Pulse Density on Forest Fuels Metrics derived using LadderFuelsR**
+# Impact of LiDAR Pulse Density on Forest Fuels Metrics derived using LadderFuelsR

 ## Authors: Olga Viedma and JM Moreno

-### This study evaluates the impact of LiDAR pulse density thinning on forest structure characterization using the LadderFuelsR metrics.High-resolution LiDAR data collected from Mediterranean forest sites was systematically thinned to simulate varying pulse densities.
+### This study evaluates the impact of LiDAR pulse density thinning on forest structure characterization using the LadderFuelsR metrics.
+High-resolution LiDAR data collected from Mediterranean forest sites was systematically thinned to simulate varying pulse densities.
 Key forest metrics, including leaf area density (LAD), leaf area index (LAI), canopy base height, depth, height of fuel layers, and inter-layer distances, were derived to assess changes at different thinning levels.

 ## Getting Started